2mal3/No-Lag/README.md

 # No-Lag-Datapack

 The No Lag Datapack v.1.4 is designed to reduce the lag in the world.
 This is done with 7 different, efficient and adjustable methods (other similar datapacks use only 1-2 methods).
 Furthermore the whole datapack has been programmed to use very little resources itself.

-With a few of these methods, this datapack can render some farms and other datapacks unusable.
-For a lower risk and lag reduction you can use my No Lag Datapack Lite.
+WARNIG: With a few of these methods, this datapack can render some farms and other datapacks unusable.
+For a lower risk and lag reduction you can use my No Lag Lite Datapack.

 Methods (Most of them can be changed under data > nld > functions > config.mcfunction):
  - Multiple xp orbs are combined into a single xp orb.